Elementary School Teachers, Except Special Education - 25-2021.00

 • Meet with other professionals to discuss individual students' needs and progress.

-• Meet with parents and guardians to discuss their children's progress, and to determine their priorities for their children and their resource needs.
+• Meet with parents and guardians to discuss their children's progress and to determine priorities for their children and their resource needs.

 • Observe and evaluate students' performance, behavior, social development, and physical health.

-• Organize and label materials, and display students' work.
+• Organize and label materials and display students' work.

-• Organize and lead activities designed to promote physical, mental and social development, such as games, arts and crafts, music, and storytelling.
+• Organize and lead activities designed to promote physical, mental, and social development, such as games, arts and crafts, music, and storytelling.

-• Perform administrative duties such as assisting in school libraries, hall and cafeteria monitoring, and bus loading and unloading.
+• Perform administrative duties, such as school library assistance, hall and cafeteria monitoring, and bus loading and unloading.

 • Plan and conduct activities for a balanced program of instruction, demonstration, and work time that provides students with opportunities to observe, question, and investigate.